-Obstructive sleep apnoea syndrome (OSAS) is a condition where your breathing stops for short spells when you are asleep.
+Sleep apnoea, or obstructive sleep apnoea syndrome (OSAS), is a condition where your breathing stops for short spells when you are asleep.
 The word apnoea means without breath - that is, the breathing stops.
-In the case of OSAS, the breathing stops because of an obstruction to the flow of air down your airway.
+In the case of sleep apnoea, the breathing stops because of an obstruction to the flow of air down your airway.
 The obstruction to the airflow occurs in the throat at the top of the airway.

 You may also have episodes where your breathing becomes abnormally slow and shallow.
 This is called hypopnoea.
 Because there can also be these episodes of hypopnoea, doctors sometimes use the term 'obstructive sleep apnoea/hypopnoea syndrome'.

 When we sleep, the throat muscles relax and become floppy (like other muscles).
 In most people, this does not affect breathing.
-If you have OSAS, your throat muscles become so relaxed and floppy during sleep that they cause a narrowing or even a complete blockage of your airway.
+If you have sleep apnoea, your throat muscles become so relaxed and floppy during sleep that they cause a narrowing or even a complete blockage of your airway.

 When your airway is narrowed and the airflow is restricted, at first this causes snoring.
 If there is a complete blockage then your breathing actually stops (apnoea) for around 10 seconds.
 Your blood oxygen level then goes down and this is detected by your brain.
 Your brain then tells you to wake up and you make an extra effort to breathe.
 Then, you start to breathe again with a few deep breaths.
 You will normally go back off to sleep again quickly and will not even be aware that you have woken up.

 Sometimes, the airway can just partially collapse and can lead to hypopnoea.
 Breathing becomes abnormally slow and shallow.
 If this happens, the amount of oxygen that is taken into your body can be halved.
 Hypopnoea episodes also usually last for around 10 seconds.